Governance & Controls

 What Is a Conflict of Interest Policy?

 A conflict of interest policy is a formal set of rules that explains how an organization identifies, discloses, and manages situations where personal interests could influence—or appear to influence—professional decisions.
-The goal is not to assume wrongdoing, but to protect fairness, transparency, and trust in how decisions are made.
+The goal is not to assume wrongdoing, but to protect fairness, transparency, and trust in decision-making.

 Advertisement